misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-101">Tiling gradient images with background-repeat</Figures>

 As the figure shows, there is a discontinuity where the images repeat.
-You could try to nail down the exact sizes of the element and gradient image and then mess with the construction of the gradient image in order to try to make the sides line up, but it would be a lot better if there was just a way to say, “repeat this seamlessly forever.”
+You `could` try to nail down the exact sizes of the element and gradient image and then mess with the construction of the gradient image in order to try to make the sides line up, but it would be a lot better if there was just a way to say, “repeat this seamlessly forever.”

 Enter repeating gradients.
-For the previous example, all we need is to convert lineargradient to repeating-linear-gradient and drop the background-size value.
+For the previous example, all we need is to convert `linear-gradient` to `repeating-linear-gradient` and drop the `background-size` value.

 Everything else about the code stays the same.
 The effect is much different, however, as you can see in Figure 9-102:

 ```css
 h1.exmpl {